abcnorio/mixedmethod-rcode/README.md

 ## Usage of the R code

-Important is to understand that sometimes due to demonstration goals the code is not perfect and is revised a few lines later or it is done differently.
-Not every break of the script is a bug, sometimes it is a feature of the book.
-Those incidents are therefor no (serious) bugs but intentional for educational purposes to show that things evolve and do not happen accidentially.
+Important is to understand that sometimes to demonstrate or explorate a topic the R code is not perfect and is revised a few lines later or it is done differently. _Not every break of the script is a bug_, sometimes it is a feature of the book.
+Those incidents are therefor no (serious) bugs but intentionally made for educational purposes to show that things evolve and do not happen accidentially.
 Statistical work means (ideally!) slow and steady progress towards a goal that sometimes even changes.
 In general, the R code is adjusted to the tasks (e.g. data sets) and the specific topics of the book and its chapters.
-It's not an R package and does not try to be so.
+It's not some kind general R package and does not try to be so.
 The R code does not fulfill the requirements of traditional R packages like being useful as a universal library.
 Nevertheless, some of the functions may be helpful in various changing contexts and can be used independently from the book, the datasets, etc.

 If you find something useful, change it according to your needs.
 We do the same.

 ## AQUAD 7 files

-One data set (application letter for a treatment place in a drug addiction rehabilitation center) is taken from qualitative data analysis along with the windows binary from [AQUAD 7](https://www.aquad.de), a free and open source QDA software.
+One data set (application letter for a treatment place in a drug addiction rehabilitation center) is taken from qualitative data analysis along with the windows binary from [AQUAD 7](https://www.aquad.de), a free and open source QDA software written an maintained by GL Huber.
 The folder AQUAD7 contains all working files along with the older AQUAD7 binary version that was originally used for the analysis.
 AQUAD is now on v8.

 ## Licenses and Credits

 The R code is licensed under [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Please feel free to use, modify or share the code if it is helpful for you.
 The functions taken from other packages have their own license.
-Details can be found in the license file of cited and references packages and scripts.
+Details can be found in the license file of cited and referenced packages and scripts.
 The AQUAD7 binary `aquad7_170117.exe` has a (C) by GL Huber (2017).
 The more recent version of AQUAD8 can be found freely on the [AQUAD 8](https://www.aqua.de) webpage.

 ## References